imogenweigall/imogenweigall/README.md

 - 👋 Hi, I’m @imogenweigall
 - 🌱 I’m currently studying a Masters by Research in Human Resource Management at the University of South Australia
-- 👀 I’m interested in investigating neurobiological predictors of shared mental model development in virtual dyads
+- 👀 I’m interested in investigating neurophysiological predictors of shared mental model development in virtual dyads
 - 💞️ I’m looking to collaborate on topics related to organisational neuroscience and team cognition
 - 📫 How to reach me: imogen.weigall@mymail.unisa.edu.au